Skip to content

 How can I lower my biological age?

 There are a variety of methods and strategies to reduce biological age.
-Some of these are based on giving up certain habits or a change in lifestyle.
+Some of them are based on giving up certain habits or changing your lifestyle.
 Oliver Zolman has also compiled scientific figures on this.

-One of the potentially interesting ingredients in (red) wine is the so-called Resveratrol.
-However, it should be mentioned at this point that the correlation between longevity and moderate wine consumption was not always reproducible in follow-up studies.
+One of the potentially interesting ingredients in (red) wine is the so-called resveratrolIt should be noted, however, that the correlation between longevity and moderate wine consumption was not always reproducible in follow-up studies.

 For powder fans and capsule lovers - Trans-Resveratrol from MoleQlar is there for everyone.

-Bryan Johnson, the biotech entrepreneur and longevity hacker mentioned earlier, is also relying on a sophisticated longevity plan to reduce his biological age.
-He also eats 3 vegan meals and fasts between 16 and 18 hours every day.
-We have also written about the advantages of a plant-based diet and intermittent fasting in a previous article.
+Bryan Johnson, the biotech entrepreneur and longevity hacker mentioned above, also relies on a sophisticated longevity plan to reduce his biological age.
+He eats 3 vegan meals and fasts for between 16 and 18 hours a day.
+We have also written about the benefits of a plant-based diet and intermittent fasting in a previous article.

-Johnson's diet consists of larger amounts of high-fiber fruits and vegetables and plant-based protein.
-In addition, he takes the incredible amount of 111 nutritional supplements every day!
-His daily supplement routine includes:a Vitamin D, Omega-3 fatty acids, NAD precursors, Calcium alphaketoglutarate or Glucosamine.
+Johnson's diet consists of large amounts of high-fiber fruits and vegetables and plant-based protein.
+In addition, he takes an incredible 111 nutritional supplements every day!
+His daily supplement routine includes: vitamin D, omega-3 fatty acids, NAD precursors, Calcium Alphaketoglutarate or glucosamine.

 NAD boosters, SIRT1 activators and spermidine – how longevity molecules affect aging

-In a very extensive Paper the well-known aging researcher Dr. David Sinclair described the molecular processes behind aging and provided a summary of studies on reversing epigenetic age.
+In a very extensive paper the well-known aging researcher Dr. David Sinclair described the molecular processes behind aging and gave a summary of the studies on epigenetic age reversal.
 He describes four stages in the life of a cell:

 • A0: The embryonic cell.
 At this age the cell is young and healthy

-• A1: The young cell: The first age-related changes occur in the otherwise healthy cell
+• A1: The young cell: The first age changes occur in the otherwise healthy cell

-• A2: Aged cell: The cell has aged and is no longer as functional
+• A2: Aged cell: The cell is aged and no longer functional

 • A3: Senescent cell: The cell has reached the end of its life and can no longer divide

-Dr. In his paper, Sinclair describes possible starting points for turning back biological age.
-This is mainly about A2 cells, because these can be rejuvenated in various ways.
+In his paper, Dr. Sinclair describes possible approaches to reversing biological age.
+This mainly concerns A2 cells, because these can be rejuvenated in various ways.
 It all has to do with the fasting process.
-We have briefly summarized the most important findings for you below.
-If you want to know the exact biochemical background, you can find it in our Fasting article.
+We have summarized the most important findings for you below.
+If you want to know the exact biochemical background, you can find it in our Fast Article.

-The Sirtuins are a group of proteins that have the potential to extend life.
-SIRT1 in particular, which requires NAD as a cofactor, plays an important role.
-High NAD levels, for example through the supplementation of precursors, together with the activation of SIRT1 (for example by fasting, or molecules like Resveratrol or glucosamine) lead to a measurable reduction in the biological age.
+Among the sirtuins refers to a group of proteins that have the potential to prolong life.
+SIRT1, which requires NAD as a cofactor, plays a particularly important role.
+High NAD levels, for example through the supplementation of precursors, together with the activation of SIRT1 (for example through Fast, or molecules like resveratrol or glucosamine) lead to a measurable reduction in biological age.

-In addition, the molecule spermidine also appears to be effective.
-On the one hand, spermidine is closely related to improved autophagy.
-If our in-house garbage disposal is strengthened, old, broken cells (A2) will be disposed of better.
-At the same time, spermidine acts on histones.
-You can think of histones like the wrapping string on a gift.
-They are around your DNA.
-Spermidine, similar to SIRT1, can loosen histones so that the underlying DNA can be read.
-The crucial thing is that the loosened histones are located in places in the DNA that are associated with longer life.
+In addition, the molecule also seems spermidine To be effective.
+Firstly, spermidine is closely related to improved Autophagy.
+If our in-house garbage disposal is strengthened, old, broken cells (A2) are disposed of more effectively.
+At the same time, spermidine acts on the histones.
+You can imagine histones like the wrapping string of a present.
+They are located around your DNA.
+Spermidine can, similar to SIRT1, loosen histones so that the DNA underneath can be read.
+The crucial thing here is that the loosened histones are located at places on the DNA that are associated with a longer life.

-Use MoleQlar's NAD test to find out where you stand in terms of your NAD levels.
+With the NAD test from MoleQlar you can find out where you stand in terms of your NAD levels.

 Reprogramming old cells?
 A possible approach for the future